briansmith80/IMDB-API-WebApp/README.md

 HTML5 / JavaScript Mobile Game using RESTful API
 // This was a file for testing some scripts needed.
 <br>
-Please note that this is not a project but more a testing puroses // this project is not complete and API no longer works.
+Please note that this is not a project but more for testing puroses // project is not complete and API no longer works.

 N.B API NO LONGER WORKS!